Women's, Gender, and Sexuality Studies

 Number of courses 12 term courses (incl senior requirement)

-Distribution of courses 2 intermediate courses; 2 methodology courses; 5 electives in area of concentration
+Distribution of courses 2 intermediate courses as indicated; 1 methodology course; 7 electives in area of focus

 Senior requirement Senior colloquium and senior essay (WGSS 490, 491); or single-term senior essay in an upper-level seminar and one additional elective